turingschool/md_launch_curriculum/Mod2/Project/index.md

 ### Iteration 3 - Using LINQ to query the database

-* return the hour with the most messages
-* return most commonly used word for messages (by user and overall)
+Since we are now saving more than one session's worth of messages, we should be able to write some fun LINQ methods to analyze our data.

+In addition to the existing statistics about how many messages each user has written, update the program to output the following data at the end of each session:

-* return users ordered by number of messages created (most to least)
+* users ordered by number of messages created (most to least)
+* most commonly used word for messages (by user and overall)
+* the hour with the most messages
+* Brainstorm your own interesting statistic(s)!

+When you are finished with iteration 3, create a pull request and schedule time with a cohort-mate or your instructor for some code review.

 ## Version Control Expectations
 In order to demonstrate what you have learned about version control, you will be using commits, branches and pull requests during this project.